StevePro7/3Dcity/README.md

 StorageManager
 Ensure LoadContent() gets called OnActivated BEFORE IconManager LoadContent() because icon manager updates the correct image for sound on / off

+COLLISION detection algorithm
+Enemys vs Target

+if not enemys(boundingBox) intersect target(boundingBox) then quit if not top or bottom intersect then quit calculate midpoint enemy + target if distanceSquared <= range then collide